Italy's Monte dei Paschi gears up for London roadshow amid investor nerves - sources

 Monte dei Paschi posted a 2017 loss of 3.5 billion euros hit by 5.3 billion euros in writedowns of bad debts and falling revenues.

-“They’ve got to communicate and they’ve got to have a credible plan,” an investor who owns shares in the bank said.
+“They’ve got to communicate and they’ve got to have a credible plan,” the shareholder said.

 The bank will offload by mid-2018 24 billion euros in bad debts with the help of a state-sponsored, privately-financed banking rescue fund.